pytest-dev/pyfakefs/docs/usage.rst

   from io import open as io_open from builtins import open as bltn_open

-Initializing a default argument with a file system function is also patched
+There are a few cases where automatic patching does not work.
+We know of at least two specific cases where this is the case:

-automatically:
+Initializing a default argument with a file system function is not patched automatically due to performance reasons (though it can be switched on using ``patch_default_args``):

 .. code:: python